Heaux Tales

-Heaux Tales won the Album of the Year award at the 2021 BET Awards and the 2021 Soul Train Music Awards; it was named Album of the Year by NPR, Entertainment Weekly, LA Times and Pitchfork.
-The EP won Best R&B Album at the 64th Grammy Awards, and its single "Pick Up Your Feelings" was nominated for both Best R&B Song and won for Best R&B Performance.
-The project will be further promoted by The Heaux Tales Tour in 2022, Sullivan's third US headlining tour.
+Heaux Tales won Album of the Year at the 2021 BET Awards and the 2021 Soul Train Music Awards; it was named Album of the Year by NPR, Entertainment Weekly, LA Times and Pitchfork.
+The album won Best R&B Album at the 64th Grammy Awards, and its single "Pick Up Your Feelings" was nominated for Best R&B Song and won for Best R&B Performance.
+The project was further promoted by the Heaux Tales Tour in 2022, Sullivan's third US headlining tour.
 Sullivan released the deluxe edition of the project, titled Heaux Tales, Mo' Tales: The Deluxe, on February 11, 2022.

 Background

 Since establishing her recording career in 2008, Sullivan has been known to take long hiatuses between releases.
-According to Revolt, Sullivan explained the inspiration behind the project in a video:

 Complex magazine reports that Dev Hynes, Key Wane, DZL, and others contributed to the production on the project.
 The promotional rollout for Heaux Tales included the premiere of her installment of NPR's Tiny Desk Concerts series on January 8, 2021.
 Sullivan stated in an interview with NPR Music, "particularly on this project, I was influenced by a few women today that I felt like were busting through those barriers and helping me to feel more confident in who I am," citing artists Cardi B and Lizzo.